Home /Blog /

 Three shifts fix most of this on their own: engage by lifecycle stage instead of a single campaign calendar, let product usage data decide when to reach out instead of a fixed date, and treat support interactions as engagement opportunities instead of just tickets to close.

-Best SaaS Customer Engagement Strategies and Protips
+Best SaaS Customer Engagement Strategies

 1. Segment Engagement by Lifecycle Stage, Not a Single Campaign Calendar